Khemar1/khemar1.github.io/README.md

 have been necessary in C. It should also be noted that this module was actually was actually written in C. Additionally, the addition of an IMU unit can be used to further improve the project.
-This IMU unit would contain two accelerometers and a gyrometer which would allow the vehicle to....
+This IMU unit would contain two accelerometers and a gyroscope which would allow the vehicle to track it’s position more efficiently.
 GPS can also be incorporated to allow the vehicle to be aware of its location in a room. \*talk about app and map\*